jdeluyck/kcoreorg-website/_tabs/about_kcoreorg.md

 ---
-id: 1188
+# the default layout is 'page'
+icon: fas fa-info-circle
+order: 5
+last_modified_at: 2025-09-30
 title: About kcore.org
-date: 2023-03-26
-author: Jan
-layout: single
-author_profile: false
-classes: wide
-permalink: /about-kcore-org/
-last_modified_at: 2025-09-30
-sidebar:
-  nav: "site_sidebar"
 ---

 ## About the site